maxxiimo/the-front-end-manifesto/appendix-1.md

     Create a new repo at Github.
     $ git push -u origin master

-#### Deployment

-Heroku is a cloud application platform used by many members of the Rails community.
-Deploy to Heroku by running the following commands:

-    $ heroku create --stack cedar
-    $ git push heroku master
-    $ heroku rename <new name>

-You will need to set up an account if you don't already have one.

 #### Remove Unnecessary Files

 Out-of-the-box Rails comes with a few files that should be deleted.
 Delete: